 Peanut Butter Frozen Yogurt Pops

-That all changes right here, right now.
-Peanut Butter Frozen Yogurt Pops, it is your time to take center stage!
-We’re talking about tangy yogurt, peanut butter and just three additional ingredients whisked together into an impossibly light and creamy mix that’s poured into popsicle molds and frozen until solid.
+If you love peanut butter cups, you’ll love these frozen yogurt pops!
+We’re talking about tangy yogurt, peanut butter, and just three additional ingredients whisked together into an impossibly light and creamy mix that’s poured into popsicle molds and frozen until solid.

 Ready to beat the heat with more frozen favorites?
 Don’t miss recipes for The Easiest-Ever Ice Cream Cake, Peach Sangria Popsicles and Frozen Lemonade Pie.